 Clustering analysis.
-The fully interacting trajectory from YANK was extracted to a file, discarding initial iterationsprior to equilibration: 1500 for Ro 08-2750, 1600 for RoOH, and 1600 for RoA6.
-These trajectories were aligned in MDTraj using only protein backbone atoms.
-The small molecules were then sliced out and clustered on Cartesian coordinates using the MSMBuilder implementation of RegularSpatial clustering using a 1Å RMSD cutoff.
+The fully interacting trajectory from YANK was extracted to a PDB file, discarding the following number of initial iterations, which came prior to equilibration31: 1500 for Ro 08-2750, 1600 for RoOH, and 1600 for RoA6.
+These trajectories were aligned in MDTraj32 using only protein backbone atoms.
+The small molecules were then sliced out and clustered on Cartesian coordinates using the MSMBuilder33 implementation of RegularSpatial clustering using a 1Å RMSD cutoff.
 For the most populated clusters for Ro 08-2750 and RoOH, cluster centers were selected and shown with 10 randomly sampled cluster members.
 RoA6 produced a large number of lowly populated clusters with highly heterogeneous binding poses, and were therefore not shown.

-Conformational analysis.
-To investigate the conformational heterogeneity in the presence or absence of the ligand, the fully interacting state and fully non-interacting state for all three ligands were extracted using a 4-frame skip, discarding the initial frames as above.
+Conformational heterogeneity analysis.
+To investigate the conformational heterogeneity in the presence or absence of the ligand, the fully interacting thermodynamic state (corresponding to the holo protein bound to the ligand) and fully non-interacting state (corresponding to the apo protein free of ligand interactions) for all three ligands were extracted using a 4-frame skip, discarding the initial frames as above.

+Code availability: All Schrodinger project files, YANK simulation inputs and analysis scripts have been made publicly available (https://github.com/choderalab/musashi).

 Author affiliations: